 INDUSTRY CODES OF CONDUCT

 The pharmaceutical industry as a whole recognized that more needed to be done to address concerns raised by public officials and stakeholders in the health care community.
-Self-regulating industry codes of conduct such as the IFPMA, EFPIA and PhRMA codes set the standards that govern the industry’s sales and marketing practices and ensure that companies have adequate policies and procedures in place to comply with the codes.
+Self-regulating industry codes of conduct such as the IFPMA, the European Federation of Pharmaceutical Industries and Associations (EFPIA) and PhRMA codes set the standards that govern the industry’s sales and marketing practices and ensure that companies have adequate policies and procedures in place to comply with the codes.

-Among the PhRMA Code’s key components is an annual requirement for company CEOs and chief compliance officers to certify personally that they have processes in place that foster compliance with the Code.
+Among PhRMA’s Code on the Interactions with Healthcare Professionals (the Code) key components is an annual requirement for company CEOs and chief compliance officers to certify personally that they have processes in place that foster compliance with the Code.
 The Code also encourages companies to obtain third-party verification of their compliance policies and procedures.
-We have completed PhRMA Code certification in each of the last four years.
+We complete PhRMA Code certification every year in compliance with the Code.